 - 1 Touch the settings icon → Settings tab Settings - 2 Touch the Export Data button. - 3 Enter password when prompted in Export Data Password popup window.
 All passwords are set during system initialization.
-Contact your hospital administrator or IT department for password. - 4 Make sure an approved Edwards USB device has been inserted.
+Contact your hospital administrator or IT department for password. - 4 Ensure a USB device has been inserted.